 The above portrait by Edouard Manet dates from 1866.

-David was the leader of the orchestra at the Gewandhaus under Mendelssohn many years before Berlioz’s first visit to Leipzig.
+The violinist Ferdinand David became leader of the Gewandhaus orchestra under Mendelssohn many years before Berlioz’s first visit to Leipzig in 1843.
 According to the Memoirs, the ‘eminent musician, composer of merit and distinguished violinist, spoke perfect French and was very helpful’ to Berlioz during both his visits in 1843 and 1853.
 He also played ‘superbly’ the solo violin in Rêverie et caprice ‘to the audience’s grand applause’ (Memoirs) at Berlioz’s first concert at the Gewandhaus on 4 February 1843.

 Hanslick was a music critic, aesthetician, musicologist and civil servant; he was born in Prague but his parental ancestors were German.
-According to Eric Sams, his ‘critical and biographical writings, spanning half a century, are still valuable for their shrewd judgement, their fluent prose and their informed commentary’ (New Grove Dictionary, 1980, volume 8, p.
-151).
 As a young man Hanslick was enthusiastic about Berlioz’s music, and during his visits to Prague in 1846 was in frequent contact with him.
 Hanslick later became critical of Berlioz; when in 1879 Stephen Heller published an open letter defending Berlioz against his critics, with his own personal reminiscences of the composer, that letter was addressed ostensibly to Hanslick.

 All rights of reproduction reserved.